Overview

 Things to do

-Enjoy a range of activities in the Atacama Desert, from seeing flamingos in the salt flats to exploring the Valley of the Moon.
-Book with Journey Latin America.
+Enjoy a range of activities in the Atacama Desert, from seeing flamingos in the salt flats to exploring the Valley of the Moon, hand-selected by our travel experts.

 Accommodation

 After a memorable day exploring the rugged Atacama Desert landscape, relax in our selection of comfortable hotels.
-Book now with Journey Latin America.
+Browse our unrivalled accommodation portfolio today.

 Where to go when - our guide to Atacama Desert